 When you have a slow-healing wound on your leg or foot, it’s wise to consult a podiatrist as soon as possible.
 Your podiatrist can examine the wound for signs of infection and check your circulatory system.
 Poor circulation prevents normal wound healing and can make you more prone to infections.

 If your podiatrist identifies that your wounds are slow to heal due to poor circulation, it may raise the question of whether you suffer from diabetes.
 Diabetics often develop poor circulation, which can lead to slower healing, skin conditions and loss of sensation in the legs and feet.

-There’s no reason to delay seeking help from a Phoenixville podiatrist when you have a sore, bruise, cut or scrape on your leg or foot that just won’t go away.
-Other common foot conditions, such as ulcers, blisters and infections—like athlete’s foot—may also be slower to heal due to poor circulation caused by diabetes.
+There’s no reason to delay seeking help from one of your podiatrists at Healthmark when you have a soreness, bruising, cuts or scrapes on your leg or feet that just won’t go away.
+Other common foot conditions, such as ulcers, blisters, and infections—like athlete’s foot—may also be slower to heal due to poor circulation caused by diabetes.

 Remember that your feet can tell you a lot about what’s going on in your body.
 Foot conditions could be one of the first signs of diabetes, so make sure to consult your podiatrist as soon as you notice any serious problems.

-Let a Phoenixville Podiatrist Address your Diabetes Foot Concerns
+Let a Healthmark Podiatrist Address your Diabetes Foot Concerns

-The team at HealthMark Foot & Ankle Associates is dedicated to caring for more than just your feet; we take time to provide comprehensive care for your entire lifestyle.
+The team at Healthmark Foot & Ankle Associates is dedicated to caring for more than just your feet; we take time to provide comprehensive care for your entire lifestyle.
 From sports injuries to diabetic foot care, we are here to help!
-Contact us at 1-610-565-3668 for a consultation at our Media office or 1-610-933-8644 for our Phoenixville office.